LunaSare/datelife_paper1/Datelife_paper1.md

 Perform one global analysis using all available information.
 Problems or downsides: This might be time consuming for large groups

+General issues with dating techniques
+Sauquet et al. 2012.
+Testing the Impact of Calibration on Molecular Divergence Times Using a Fossil-Rich Group: The Case of Nothofagus (Fagales)
+What can datelife do better, or palliate?

 What led to datelife development?
 Describe public and research necessities covered by datelife…